AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

   - So long as :ada:`Unchecked_Deallocation` is not used
   - And when tied to a specific memory pool

+**Each access type defines its own safe memory domain, managed by its pool.**

 -------------------------------
 Access Types Can Be Dangerous
 -------------------------------